For more detail - see BOOK DAYS below

 Anglers visiting Finavon will be warmly met by our ghillie in the morning and given a plan for the day, and direction on which pools to fish, as well as any advice required.
 For anglers or parties who desire the company of a ghillie all day, a personal ghillying service is usually available at a separate cost.

 Prices per rod day range from £40 in the early spring to £80 in autumn peak weeks.
-Sea trout fishing in May, June and July is £70 per rod day.
+Sea trout fishing in May, June and July is £65 per rod day, and during this period we always advise that our anglers are prepared to fish by either day or night, depending on conditions.

 The South Esk is prone to periods of low water when catches are reduced.
 While not a spate river as some west coast rivers are, the run-off after a spate or freshet typically lasts for two or three days, depending on the time of year.
 Catches until 2015 were severely affected by coastal netting.
 With all coastal and in-river nets now removed from the South Esk District there is a good chance of increased runs of both salmon (especially in the spring) and sea trout.

-For further information please visit the FCW website www.finavoncastlefishing.co.uk or contact the manager, Iain MacMaster at firstname.lastname@example.org and ask for a 'ghillie's Guide' booklet.
+For further information please visit the FCW website www.finavoncastlefishing.co.uk or contact the manager, Iain MacMaster at firstname.lastname@example.org or on 07922 222 046

 Salmon & GrilseLast Week: - Largest: lbs